servactory/servactory.com/docs/guide/attributes/input.md

 # Input attributes

 Add all expected attributes via the `input` method.
-Unexpected attributes cause an error.
+Unexpected arguments (not defined as input attributes) cause an error.

 ## Usage